sandygk/archilinux-setup-script/readme.md

-# Archlinux setup script
+# Archlinux setup scripts

 ## Overview

 Scripts to install and setup *archlinux* to my liking.
 There are 5 scripts:
 - `install-arch.sh` install arch (minimal install).
-- `install-programs.sh` install the programs I use.
+- `install-packages.sh` install the packages I use for software, fonts, etc.
 - `apply-settings.sh` apply the settings in use and downloads my *dotfiles*.
 - `install-drivers.sh` install the drivers for the hardware I own (this on is probably less useful for other people).
 - `helpers.sh` is just a collection of helper functios the other files use, is not meant to be run directly.